ZheKaii/Fedassignment1/README.md

 - Feature 1 - Pictures of the group members to see
 - Feature 2 - Details of the group members for users to know more about them
+- Feature 3 - Users will see fade in animation when they enter the page

 #### Music page (music.html)

 - Feature 1 - Pictures of the albums for users to see.
 When users click on the image, they will be brought to a weverse shop where they can buy the albums
 - Feature 2 - Songs of the albums for users to know.
 When users click on a specific song, they will be brought to the music video of that song in youtube
+- Feature 3 - Users will see fade in animation when they enter the page

 #### Merchandise page (merchandise.html)

 - Feature 1 - Albums/DVD for users to see.
 When users click on the image, they will be brought to a weverse shop where they can buy the albums
 - Feature 2 - Merch available for users to buy.
 When users click on the image, they will be brought to a weverse shop where they can buy the merch
--Feature 3 - A membership-kit available for fans.
+- Feature 3 - A membership-kit available for fans.
 When users click on the image, they will be brought to a weverse shop where they can buy the membership-kit
--Feature 4 - The 3 features stated above is scrollable -Feature 5 - There are 3 buttons for users to press.
+- Feature 4 - The 3 features stated above is scrollable
+- Feature 5 - There are 3 buttons for users to press.
 'See More Albums' brings the user to a weverse shop to see all the albums that are in stocked.
 'See More Merch' brings the user to a weverse shop to see all the merch that are in stocked.
 'See More Kits' brings the user to a weverse shop to see all the membership-kits that are in stocked
+- Feature 6 - Users will see fade in animation when they enter the page

 #### Account page (account.html)

--Feature 1 - A background image of the group
+- Feature 1 - A background image of the group
--Feature 2 - Sign up form for users to sign up
+- Feature 2 - Sign up form for users to sign up
+- Feature 3 - Users will see fade in animation when they enter the page

 ### Features Left to Implement